dev0T/elden-ring-cheat-sheet/README.md

 ## References

-This project has been inspired by this project [this project](https://smcnabb.github.io/dark-souls-cheat-sheet/).
+This project has been inspired by [this project](https://smcnabb.github.io/dark-souls-cheat-sheet/).
 Their implementation relies on HTML, JS, JQuery and Bootstrap v2.1.1.
 Code from 12 years ago!

 All styling uses Bootstrap v5.0 along with a few components from [ng-bootstrap](https://ng-bootstrap.github.io/#/home).